 There are hundreds of wildflower meadow seed mixes available.
 They make a great lawn alternative in areas like front gardens.
 Simply strip off the turf, scatter the seeds and water in.

-This is a fantastic ground cover plant and very common lawn alternative.
+This is a fantastic ground cover plant and very common as a lawn alternative.
 Creeping thyme is a great choice for sunny spots and releases a rich scent when you walk on it.
 The purple flowers also look stunning in summer.

 Sow creeping thyme from seed or buy plug plants and let it spread.
-It is really low-maintenance and can also be used to fill gaps and cracks in the patio.
+It is really low maintenance and can also be used to fill gaps and cracks in the patio.

 These seed mixes are ideal if you don’t want to get rid of grass entirely.
 They use hardy, slow-growing ryegrass and fescue that will only need mowing once a month or less.

 They are widely available in America and slowly making an appearance in Britain.
-Eco lawns are perfect if you still want to have grass, especially if you want a hardy lawn that children can play on.
+Eco lawns are perfect if you still want to have grass, especially if you want a hardy lawn that kids can play on.